-- SPII should clearly define its objectives, with corresponding targets, and its achievement of these should be measured annually.
-There should be clear recognition that SPII cannot be directly responsible for the short-term fulfillment of job creation, economic growth, or competitiveness targets as the funding is for pre-commercialisation activities.
-A draft logframe has been developed and can be completed by the SPII team.
-This is a major priority. - 2.
+- 1. SPII should clearly define its objectives, with corresponding targets for both outcome and operational aspects.
+These should include the number of firms supported, number of prototypes developed, lead times to approval and disbursement and number of projects that reach the market, and achievement of these should be measured annually.
+There should be clear recognition that SPII cannot be directly responsible for the short-term fulfilment of job creation, economic growth, or competitiveness targets.
+However, SPII plays an indirect role in contributing to the achievement of these outcomes (the logic of which is explained by a clear and detailed 'theory of change'), and so a link does exist between SPII and the broader dti mandate.
+A draft logframe has been developed (Annex 2) and can be completed by the SPII team. - 2.
 SPII's mandate to support and enhance innovation in business/industry should not be overwhelmed by a mandate to address direct job creation.
 SPII is not an enterprise development fund.
-The developments in products, productivity, scale and skills requirements that result from successful innovation will lead to long term economic growth and job creation.
-The direct and indirect benefits have been made explicit in SPII's theory of change (presented on Page 21). - 3.
-SPII should continue to stimulate innovation in products/processes and in geographical areas where opportunities are the greatest.
+Innovation can generate jobs by creating new markets or it can lead to temporary restructuring towards methods that replace labour inputs.
+However, the shifts in products, productivity, scale and skills requirements that typically result from successful innovation will only typically lead to job creation in the long term - and to the ultimate goal of innovation-led economic growth and improved competitiveness.
+This logic is made explicit in SPII's theory of change, so that the focus and implementation of the programme is not confused and compromised by potentially conflicting goals.
+Fundamentally, growth is achieved through innovation - not through stagnation - and SPII plays an important role in driving innovation. - 3.
+SPII needs to continue to contribute to the stimulation of the innovation landscape by stimulating innovation in products/services and in geographical areas where opportunities are the greatest.